 Question (b) Ground-borne vibration or noise: Less-than-significant Impact.
-Construction activities associated with implementation of the proposed Azevedo Dairy #2 Expansion project are not expected to result in excessive groundborne vibration or groundborne noise levels.
+Construction activities associated with implementation of the proposed Silva Farms Dairy Expansion project are not expected to result in excessive groundborne vibration or groundborne noise levels.
 Additionally, any increases in groundborne vibration during construction activity would be temporary and would cease to occur after project construction is completed.
 No permanent noise sources that would generate excessive groundborne vibration or groundborne noise levels would be located or operated within the project area.
 Therefore, impacts would be less than significant, and no mitigation would be required.

-Question (c) Excessive noise levels near airports: No Impact.
-The Merced Airport lies approximately 7.5 miles north of the proposed project site; Red Top, a private aircraft landing strip near Chowchilla, is located approximately 6.5 miles to the south.
-Because the project site is not located within any Airport Influence Area, and the nearest public and private airports are located more than two miles from the project site, workers at the proposed project site would not be exposed to excessive noise levels.
-No impact would result, and no mitigation would be required.
+Question (c) Excessive noise levels near airports: Less-than-Significant Impact.
+The Gustine Municipal Airport lies approximately five miles south of the proposed project site; Ahlem Farms Airport, a private aircraft landing strip, is located approximately 5.25 miles to the northeast.
+Because the project site is not located within any Airport Influence Area, and agricultural uses are considered compatible uses with private airfield operations, workers at the proposed project site would not be exposed to excessive noise levels.
+A less-than-significant impact would result, and no mitigation would be required.